WLAN-Pi/wlanpi-webui/README.md

 Here are some related projects:

 [webstack](https://github.com/WLAN-Pi/webstack) - this is where future WebUI work is currently happening!
+The goal is to separate the backend and frontend using APIs.

 ## License